ABOUT THIS STORY

 “Yeah, but it was wonderful.”

 “It was.
-And I wouldn’t have it any other way.”
+And I wouldn’t have had it any other way.”

-The pair had been gradually approaching a hill for the last two hours when Bat quietly asked, “Is that a buck?”
+The pair had gradually been approaching a large hill for the last ten minutes when Bat quietly asked, “Is that a buck?”

-Jake raised his rifle, looked through the scope and said, “You know, for a surgeon you have bad eyesight.
+Jake raised his rifle, looked through the scope, and said, “You know, for a surgeon, you have poor eyesight.
 That’s a tree stump.

-“Nice shot.”
-Bat said with a grin.
+“Nice shot,” Bat said with a grin.
 “I think you got him in the neck.
 Let’s get a-huffing.”
-The pair hustled toward the area where the buck had been shot.
+The pair hustled toward the area where the buck had run.

 Several minutes later, they found a blood trail.
-“I see you’ve been keeping in shape.”
-Jake said.
+“I see you’ve been keeping in shape,” Jake observed.

 “Hey!
 I’m in surgery all day.
-Unlike you turd herders who get to crawl down pipes looking for dentures.”
+Unlike you turd herders who get to crawl through smelly pipes looking for dentures.”

-“You are probably going to make some sort of sewer gas remark.”
+“You are probably going to make a sewer gas remark.”